 When the upload is complete, there will be a notification icon in the lower right corner of the screen.

 Now that you have uploaded the meteorite strike information as a tileset, you can add it to a new map style.

 - Go to your Styles page in Mapbox Studio.

 - Click the New style button.
 Find the Basic Template style and click Create.

-- You will be taken to the Mapbox Studio style editor, where you will create your map style.
-Rename your new style so that it will be easy to find later!
+- Now in the Mapbox Studio style editor, you will create your map style.
+Rename your new style so that you can find it later!
 Click into the title field in the upper left side of the screen and change the title to Meteorites.